krisztianszenasi/chia-monitor/README.md

-# Prerequisite
+# Prerequisites

 ## Chia blockchain

 `chia-rest` is supposed to expose metrics about a Chia node.
-In order the use the application you will need a running instance of a chia.
+In order the use the application you will need a running instance of it.
 I recommend installing it from [soruce](https://docs.chia.net/installation/#from-source).

 ## Python